YueyueZhu/HGM/README.md

+# Hybrid Graph Mamba: Unlocking Non-Euclidean Potential for Accurate Polyp Segmentation

 ## Training/Testing

-The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with a single GeForce RTX 3090 GPU of 24 GB Memory.
+The training and testing experiments are conducted using [PyTorch](https://github.com/pytorch/pytorch) with two GeForce RTX 3090 GPUs of 24 GB Memory.

 > Note that our model also supports low memory GPU, which means you can lower the batch size

 1. Configuring your environment (Prerequisites):

-    Note that BiMamTrans is only tested on Ubuntu OS with the following environments.
+    Note that HGM is only tested on Ubuntu OS with the following environments.
     It may work on other operating systems as well but we do not guarantee that it will.

     + Creating a virtual environment in terminal: `conda create -n BiMamTrans python=3.10`.